stalwartlabs/website/docs/faq.md

 ### I have enabled encryption at rest.
 How can I test if it's working?

 Once you have enabled encryption at rest, it is recommended that you send a test email to yourself.
 This allows you to confirm that your email client can properly decrypt the message.

+## Spam & Phishing Filter

+### What makes Stalwart's Spam filter different from other solutions?

+Stalwart Mail Server's spam filter is built-in and doesn't require any third-party software.
+It's designed for speed and efficiency, keeping messages within the server during the filtering process.
+It also offers comprehensive filtering rules on par with popular solutions like RSpamd and SpamAssassin.

+### How does the spam classifier work?

+Our spam classifier uses statistical techniques, including Naive Bayes and Inverse Chi-Square.
+It automatically trains itself, ensuring improved accuracy over time.

+### How does Stalwart handle phishing attempts?
+Stalwart offers robust phishing protection by checking against databases like OpenPhish and PhishTank, identifying homographic URL attacks, sender spoofing, and other deceptive techniques.
+It also detects and flags suspicious URL patterns.

+### What are DNSBLs, and why are they important?

+DNS Blocklists (DNSBLs) are databases that track IP addresses known for sending spam.
+Stalwart checks IP addresses, domains, and even hashes against several DNSBLs to filter out potential spam sources.

+### How can I customize the spam filter settings?

+Administrators can easily customize settings from the `etc/spamfilter/scripts/` directory.
+Several configuration files, such as `config.sieve`, `rbl.sieve`, and `pyzor.sieve`, allow for granular control over the spam filter's behavior.

+### What is greylisting, and how does it help?

+Greylisting temporarily defers emails from unknown senders.
+If the sender is legitimate, they'll typically resend the email after a short delay, whereas most spammers won't.
+This process helps in reducing spam.

+### How can I set up spam traps?

+You can set up decoy email addresses to catch and analyze spam.
+Any messages sent to these addresses are considered spam.
+The list of spamtrap email addresses can be configured from the `etc/spamfilter/maps/spam_trap.list`.

+### I've heard about sender reputation tracking.
+How does that work in Stalwart?

+Stalwart tracks the previous spam scores of senders based on their IP address, ASN, domain, and email address.
+It uses this data to adjust the spam score of incoming messages, helping in more accurate spam identification.

+### Does Stalwart support collaborative spam filtering mechanisms like Pyzor?

+Yes!
+Stalwart integrates with collaborative digest-based spam filtering tools like Pyzor to enhance its spam detection capabilities.

 ## General